adriapr/lab-guide/chapter-tips-coding.md

 * Your code is going to be used by other people - your future self, other students, and myself.
 Document your code regularly, don't leave it until the end of your project

 * Separate your methods (classifiers) from your experiments (which methods to test on which data, how many times).

-* Separate your parameters from your code.
-[To be continued]
+Separate your parameters from your code.
+I suspect there are tools out there which can help you do all of this, for example in this thread by Andrew Ng: https://twitter.com/AndrewYNg/status/1080887386488299520 .
+If you find a good tool or example, please submit a pull request!

 ### Tutorials